cnpack/cnvcl/Doc/Develop/CnCrypto_README.md

 ## License

 The CnPack Development Package is released as open-source software under the CnPack License Agreement, which provides legal protection.
-Detailed terms of the license are described in the License file; please refer to the license document for specifics.
+Detailed terms of the license are described in the License file.
+Please refer to the license document for specifics.

 ## Main Features